Mason Remey: First Conclave

 A longer proclamation, also signed by all the Hands, was sent to the Baháʼís of the world on 25 November, which mentioned several points about the continuation of authority of the Baháʼí Faith:

 Following these events Time magazine reported that there were debates about two possible candidates for Guardian.
 Though the Hands dedicated to not disclose any details of the conclaves, Remey later revealed memoirs with details of the events.
 He wrote that his status as president of the International Baha'i Council was never mentioned in any of the conclaves, and that the idea of not having another Guardian was introduced by Rahmatu'lláh Muhájir.

 The idea of no single person as the supreme head of the religion was disturbing to some Baháʼí of the time.
 In 1958 two American Hands, Paul Haney and Corinne True, and the NSA began circulating a document expressing their belief that the "door to the appointment of a second Guardian... is closed", but it was blocked by an urgent cablegram from the custodial Hands in Haifa, indicating that they were "greatly disturbed" and to delete all references to it.

 Claim to Guardianship, 1960–1974

 As early as January 1959, Remey believed that he was the second Guardian and successor to Shoghi Effendi.
-According to Remey, this idea developed gradually since the first conclave of the Hands, and at the second conclave (November 1958) he warned the others that they were violating Covenant by not allowing the continuation of the Guardianship.
+According to Remey, this idea developed gradually since the first conclave of the Hands, and at the second conclave (November 1958) he warned the others that they were violating the Covenant by not allowing the continuation of the Guardianship.
 At the third conclave (November 1959), Remey refused to sign the joint statement of the Hands, which was converting the International Council from an appointed to an elected body, an act that would end his position as president.
 He then abandoned his position, moved to Washington, and began to circulate the claim that he should be recognized as the second Guardian.